vishysank/console-log-atom/README.md

 You can install this package from the CLI or from the Editor.
 * CLI - ```apm install console-log```
 * Editor - ```Atom > Preferences > Install > Search for console-log in Packages```

+## Configurations

+* **Include semi-colons :** Choose whether you want to include semi-colons at end of console.log function.
+Depending on the linting standard you use, you can choose to include semicolons. **Defaults to no semi-colons**
+* **Define Identifier case :** Choose whether to retain case of selected text when creating identifier. **Defaults to creating an identifier in capital case of selected text**

 ## How to use